Aboubacar2012/categorisation_de_questions/README.md

 ----------------

-In an another part of the project, supervised learning was used to realize multilabeling classification.
+In another part of the project, supervised learning was used to realize multilabeling classification.

-This project was presented and validated on 20th october 2021.
+**This project was presented and validated on 20th october 2021.**